RedCoal27/oneiric_tools/readme.md

 I don't use the name directly to prevent from injection like "@a" that would kill anyone.

 If you need to execute a generated command before the next string manipulation, you can run the function `oneiric_tools:run_command` in the callback.

+## Special thanx
+- Zpiboo to have found an easy way to split a string from a json